guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 another.
 Also, they are free or at least very cheap (I was paying 2€/month for extra storage).

 Google became *my personnal platform*.
-Growing up, I end up thinking that this was *the* way the use Internet.
+Growing up and learning how to use Internet I end up thinking that this was *the way* to use it.
 Does it sound familiar?

-But, years go by and I learnt more and more fondamental issues with Google (and others).
+But, years go by and I learnt more and more about fondamental issues with Google (and others).
 You probably have heard of them too.

 I'm not OK with the social and political impact[^1] of platforms like Google and